 All new IEP students take a placement test before the start of their first IEP session.
 The test examines the students' abilities in the following skills: writing, listening, reading and grammar/usage.

 For the writing test, students must write an organized composition about one of two possible topics, within a time limit of 45 minutes.
-The other skills (listening, reading, and grammar) are evaluated through a computer-based test called COMPASS.
+The other skills (listening, reading, and grammar/usage) are evaluated through a computer-based test called COMPASS.
 This test has no time limit; usually, students can complete the test within 90 minutes.
 Visit the COMPASS ESL website for more information about the tests, including sample questions.

 Who decides a student's IEP level?